 My Observations:

-Silvia has usually been regarded by those with experience of both, as having a bit more potential for espresso quality, if paired with a capable enough coffee grinder.
+Silvia has usually been regarded by those with experience of both, as having a bit more potential for espresso quality, if paired with a capable enough grinder.

-The main con for the Silvia vs the Classic, although, was cost.
+The main con for the Silvia vs the Classic, though, was cost.
 For a long time, the Silvia was roughly double the cost of the classic.
 This is no longer quite the case, the new Gaggia Classic pro and the new Rancilio Silvia (Silvia E V6 2020) are only about a hundred quid apart.

 They look similar too I think.
-Silvia is a little bit more square, and the steam knob on the Silvia is on the front, and on the Classic it’s on the right hand side of the machine.
-The Silvia does look a little bit more like a commercial machine, which steeps sense as Rancilio usually makes commercial espresso machines, they only made the Silvia initially as a thank you for their distributors, it wasn’t intended to be a domestic machine.
+Silvia is a bit more square, and the steam knob on the Silvia is on the front, and on the Classic it’s on the right hand side of the machine.
+The Silvia does look a little bit more like a commercial machine, which makes sense as Rancilio usually makes commercial espresso machines, they only made the Silvia initially as a thank you for their distributors, it wasn’t intended to be a domestic machine.

 Rancilio Silvia Review

-Work with discount code CBNC25 for 25% off your first order at Coffeeworks
+Use discount code CBNC25 for 25% off your first order at Coffeeworks

 Which Grinder?